 4. "Hometown Girl"

 Written by Marc Beeson and Daniel Tashian, this was Turner's second single released in 2016 from his Deep South album.
-It was the singer's first top 10 hit in four years, peaking at number two on the charts.
+It was the singer's first top 10 hit in four years, peaking at No. 2 on the charts.
 This song is the definition of a country music classic, with nostalgic lyrics and an infectious melody that makes it impossible not to sing along.

 5. "Why Don't We Just Dance"

 The lead single from Haywire spent four weeks at the top of the charts.
-This song would make anyone want to jump onto the dance floor and two-step, which is probably why its Turner's longest run at number one.
+This song would make anyone want to jump onto the dance floor and two-step, which is probably why it became Turner's longest-reigning No. 1.

 6. "Long Black Train"